 - Hidden Elf Village: Glinda and Ozma decide to make Oz an entire "Hidden Elf Country" (minus elves) in response to the invasion, also taking into account that humans have invented airships that could fly across the deadly desert and discover Oz.

 - Hurricane of Puns: The kitchen-supplies-based kingdom of Utensia.
-A sieve is the priest, because he's the holiest one there.
+A colander is the priest, because he's the holiest one there.
 A corkscrew is a lawyer, because he's accustomed to appearing at the bar; he's a corking good lawyer, but accused of being crooked, and laments that he has no pull at this court.
 Inadvertently back then, he often screws people over.
 The knives make sharp remarks.
 The fork has a tinny voice.
 It just keeps going.

 - Hypochondria: The Flutterbudgets, citizens of Flutterbudget Center, all suffer from this, along with excessive worrying over things that are unlikely to occur.
 Ozma ordered the Flutterbudgets to be quarantined in one city so that they wouldn't bother the rest of Oz with their excessive worrying.